-Francesc is a solitary thirteen-year-old boy who finds by chance a book by Albert Camus in school.
-Fascinated by the philosopher's ideas, he starts calling himself Jean-François, raises his coat collar and decides to become an existentialist.
+Francesc is a solitary thirteen-year-old boy who finds by chance the book The myth of Sisyphus by Albert Camus in school.
+Fascinated by the philosopher's ideas, he decides to become an existentialist, raises his coat collar and starts calling himself Jean-François.

-Jean-François sets his mind on going to Paris to meet Camus.
-Lluna, a teenage girl older than him who lives in the present agrees to go with him on one condition: they must make a stop on the way to see the French boy she had an adventure with last summer.
+He sets his mind on going to Paris to meet Camus.
+Lluna, a teenage girl older than him who lives in the present, agrees to go with him on one condition: they must make a stop on the way to see the French boy she had an adventure with last summer.

 Francesc is a kid from Barcelona, who has recently turned thirteen.
 He is pale, skinny, a little awkward, introverted, tidy and thorough.
 The doctor makes him wear an eye-patch, and he is a bullied in school.
 Because of all this, he daydreams about his suicide and funeral.
 When by chance he finds the book "The Myth of Sisyphus" by Albert Camus, he feels it speaks directly to him.
 He does not agree with the philosopher, but nevertheless he feels a strong connection with the writer.
 So, he decides to become an existentialist, asks to be called Jean-François and travels to Paris to meet him.

 Lluna is seventeen-year-old girl, who is going through a difficult time.
 Her parents, teachers and everyone around her seem to have a plan for her.
 And they don’t’ seem to care about her opinion.
 Only Philippe, a French guy with whom she had an affair during the summer, seemed to really understand her.
 When she meets Francesc and learns that he has the money to go to France, she doesn't feel bad for taking advantage of him.
 To a certain extent, she is also helping him by going with him to Paris.